Carman-Terblanche/hugo-portfolio/content/Skills.md

 _____________________________________

 ### Videography/Camera Work
-I am quite proficient in operating cameras and visualising ideas that I have to bring the best images to life
+I am quite proficient in operating cameras and visualising ideas that I have to bring the best images to life.

 Skill Level: **Intermediate**
 ____________________________________

 ### Editing
-I have many years experience in editing personal projects and for industry.
+I have many years experience in editing personal projects and some experience editing videos for industry.

 Skill Level: **Intermediate**
 ____________________________________